bl-rd/promettez/readme.md

 ## Polyfill

-As this script uses [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), you will probably want to use a polyfill to load promise functionality if the broweser doesn't support it.
+As this script uses [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), you will probably want to use a polyfill to load promise functionality if the browser doesn't support it.
 I use [Polyfill.io](https://polyfill.io/v2/docs/), which does feature detection then adds polyfills if necessary.

 ```html
 <script src="https://cdn.polyfill.io/v2/polyfill.min.js?features=Promise&flags=gated"></script>